NO EXPERIENCE NEEDED. UP TO $107,000+/YEAR WITH AVAILABLE INCENTIVES. MINIMUM GRADUATION FROM U.S. HIGH SCHOOL OR G.E.D

 EDUCATION

-Graduation from a U.S. high school, G.E.D. or equivalent from a U.S. institution, or a California High School Proficiency Examination (CHSPE) certificate is required, or possession of a college degree (Associate of Arts or higher) from an accredited college or university.
+Graduation from a U.S high school, G.E.D or equivalent from a U.S accredited institution, or a California High School Proficiency Examination (CHSPE) certificate is required, or possession of a college degree (Associate of Arts or higher) from a U.S accredited college or university.

 CITIZENSHIP